soupi/learn-haskell-blog-generator/src/07-environment.md

 extractSmallEnv = ...
 ```

-But if `inner` uses a `Reader SamllEnv` instead of argument passing,
+But if `inner` uses a `Reader SmallEnv` instead of argument passing,
 we can use `runReader` to *convert `inner` to a normal function*,
 and use the same idea as above!